Gardening is fun! However, it’s not always easy for many beginners to start.

 It is also very vital to understand the first mean fall frost date.

-Hence you will get your plants moved indoors or harvested before cold damages them.
+Else you will get your plants moved indoors or harvested before cold damages them.

 Therefore, make it your goal to address the first and last frost dates in your area when growing in a container that favors you.